Egypt sex assault victims face long wait for justice

 Both human rights campaigners and victims like Ms Moheeb say sexual violence is a tool to silence women demonstrators.

 "It's not a coincidence that the attacks happen at times of political tension," says Nicholas Piachaud of Amnesty International.
-"The attacks seem aimed at stopping women coming onto the streets to protest."'Culture of impunity'
+"The attacks seem aimed at stopping women coming onto the streets to protest."

 Though she was deeply traumatised by the attack, Ms Moheeb has raised her voice, not lowered it.